nskybytskyi/nskybytskyi.github.io/education.md

 # Yandex School of Data Analysis

-Remember that YSDA is a very challenging place to enter and to study?
+Remember that YSDA is a very challenging place?
 Well, if you study there online, it becomes twice as difficult.
 The admission rate for online study is about 5%, and even among those admitted less than a half eventually complete the school.

 ### Coursework